Mar 19, 2026

 Writing Center

-Students may make an appointment with the Writing Center in person in the Writing Center (LI-012) or by calling +1 (607) 778-5632.
-Information regarding our hours and helpful online resources are available on our website https://www2.sunybroome.edu/writingcenter/
+Appointments may be scheduled in person at the Writing Center (LI-012) or by calling (607) 778-5632.
+Information about hours of operation and additional online resources is available at sunybroome.edu/writingcenter.

 Math Lab

-Ample tutors are available during operating hours.
-Although appointments are not required, students can schedule a maximum of 2 half-hour one-on-one appointments per week with a professional tutor.
-Math Lab staff work with the Accessibility Resources Office (ARO) to provide additional support for students with disabilities.
+Tutors are available throughout operating hours.
+While appointments are not required, students may schedule up to two half-hour one-on-one sessions per week with a professional tutor.
+Math Lab staff also collaborate with the Accessibility Resources Office to provide additional support for students with disabilities.

-Attendance in the Math Lab does not replace classroom time.
-Students who have missed a class should first meet with their instructor.
-Math Lab tutors may review material covered in class but cannot teach new topics.
+Attendance in the Math Lab is intended to supplement, not replace, classroom instruction.
+Students who miss a class session should first consult with their instructor.
+Tutors may review material previously covered in class but do not introduce new course topics.

-The Math Lab has textbooks, calculators, and other supplies available for student use, as well as scratch paper, graph paper, practice worksheets, and formula sheets for students.
+The Math Lab provides textbooks, calculators, and other supplies for student use, as well as scratch paper, graph paper, practice worksheets, and formula sheets.

 Accessibility Resources Office